External actions

 You can define external actions in the following ways:

-• Ensure that a zip bundle includes a pre-configured JSON file named action-configuration.
+• Upload a zip bundle that includes a JSON file and any accompanying code files.

 To upload a zip bundle: